skyehawk023/ENSE-271-Group-G-Reach-Autism-Site/Artifacts/Prototypes/Lo-Fidelity/Proposed-Design-1-AMIRA/readme.txt

-My Low fidelity prototypes such as sitemap and wireframes as well the PDF low fidelity prototype topics
+My proposed sitemap and low-fidelity wireframe sketch of the website Created by - Amira C.